MicrosoftDocs/SupportArticles-docs/support/windows-server/networking/service-overview-and-network-port-requirements.md

 ¹ For more information about how to customize this port, see Remote Procedure Calls and DCOM in the [References](#references) section.

-² This is the range in Windows Server 2012, Windows 8, Windows Server 2008 R2, Windows 7, Windows Server 2008, and Windows Vista.
+² It's the range in Windows Server 2012, Windows 8, Windows Server 2008 R2, Windows 7, Windows Server 2008, and Windows Vista.

 For more information, see [3.2.2.6.2.1.4.5.9 msPKI-Certificate-Name-Flag](/openspecs/windows_protocols/ms-wcce/a1f27ffb-7f74-4fa1-8841-7cde4ba0bcfe).